SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

   > B+Tree index is ordered, since the secondary index does not have the same
   > order as the data file, then the data file is guaranteed to be unordered.
+  >
+  > Future steve: WTF? the data file can be ordered, it can be ordered by a key
+  > that is different from the one the index is built against.

-  Since the values of this field are not unique, the index entry stores a list of pointers pointing to all the tuples with the same search key value. first tuple satisfying our request.
+  Since the values of this field are not unique, and this is a secondary index, then the index entry stores a list of pointers pointing to all the tuples with the same search key value.

   1. Read the index: `Hi * (Ts + Tt)`, it is a list of pointers
-  2. Assume the pointers list is ordered, and these tuples store in different blocks, then it will be `Ne * (Ts + Tt)` (the worst case)
+  2. Assume the tuples pointed by these pointers are storesd in different pages, then it will be `Ntuple * (Ts + Tt)` (the worst case)

-  Cost: `(Hi + Ne) * (Ts + Tt)`
+  Cost: `(Hi + Ntuple) * (Ts + Tt)`

-  If `Ne` is large, then the cost can be pretty high.
+  If `Ntuple` is large, then the cost can be pretty high.

 ## 15.3.2 Selections Involving Comparisons